Home » Blog » 5 Things You Can Learn From Touring London

 On this bus, you will get the opportunity to explore some of the iconic places of the city.
 They are Trafalgar Square, Oxford Street & Regent Street, Westminster Abbey, St Paul’s Cathedral, Madame Tussauds, Shakespeare’s Globe, Buckingham Palace, and much more.

-The multilingual guide offers live audio tour guides in the following languages: French, Japanese, English, Spanish, German, Russian, Portuguese, and Brazillian.
+The multilingual guide offers live audio tour guides in the following languages: French, Japanese, English, Spanish, German, Russian, Portuguese, and Brazilian.
 Take a walking tour to learn more about the culture of London.

 5. Thames Cruise- Take a tour of the city in a unique way.